Why We Changed YugabyteDB Licensing to 100% Open Source

 — Matt Asay, columnist and Head of Developer Ecosystem at Adobe

 Industry observers and open source experts will note that our change goes against the recent trend of database and data infrastructure companies abandoning open source licenses for some or all of their core project.
-The following image summarizes how our change compares against the changes made by MongoDB, Cockroach Labs, Confluent (the primary commercial company behind Apache Kafka) and Elastic in 2018-19.
+The following image summarizes how our change compares against the changes made by MongoDB, Cockroach Labs, Confluent (the primary commercial company behind Apache Kafka), and Elastic in 2018-2019.

-This post details our reasoning behind the change in the context of our goals for the YugabyteDB OSS project and also Yugabyte as a commercial OSS company.
+This post details our reasoning behind the change in the context of our goals for the YugabyteDB open source project and also Yugabyte as a commercial OSS company.

 Why Open Source At All?